mirthAI/Med3DVLM/README.md

 ## Citations and Acknowledgements
 The code is only for research purposes.
 If you have any questions regarding how to use this code, feel free to contact Yu Xin at yu.xin@ufl.edu.

-Kindly cite our paper as follows if you use our code or dataset.
+Kindly cite the following papers if you use our code.

 ```bibtex
 @misc{xin2025med3dvlmefficientvisionlanguagemodel,